-The soprano Clara Louisa Kellogg, “America’s most talented singer,” purchased a 25-acre estate on the Hudson opposite West Point and named it Clarehurst.
+The soprano Clara Louise Kellogg, “America’s most talented singer,” purchased a 25-acre estate on the Hudson opposite West Point and named it Clarehurst.

 A Place to Unwind

-In her 1913 autobiography, Memoirs of an American Prima Donna, Clara Louisa Kellogg recalled her summer home in Philipstown:
+In her 1913 autobiography, Memoirs of an American Prima Donna, Clara Louise Kellogg recalled her summer home in Philipstown:

 “My mother and I spent many summers at Clarehurst… The Vanderbilts’ railroad, the New York Central, ran through Cold Spring, so that my Christmas present from William H. Vanderbilt each year was an annual pass… My place at Cold Spring was where I went to rest between seasons, a lovely place with the wind off the Hudson River, and gorgeous oak trees all about.
 When the acorns dropped on the tin roof of the veranda in the dead of night, they made an alarming noise like tiny ghostly footsteps.